FlutterSoft/Overwatch-API/README.md

 ## Lessons Learned:

-Learning how to create and use Express API's
+Learning how to create and use API's using Node.JS and Express.

 ## Examples:
 Take a look at these other examples that I have in my portfolio: